d-ries/linux-essentials/04_filesandfolders/100_solutions.md

 ```

 ## Task 16
 use cat to print the contents of the .bashrc file that is located in johndoe's homefolder.
-Use relative-path syntax.
+Use a relative-path syntax.

 ```bash
 cat ../johndoe/.bashrc
 ```

 ## Task 17
-Try to navigate to another user's homefolder with a maximum of 7 keystrokes
+Try to navigate to the other user's homefolder with a maximum of 7 keystrokes

 ```
 cd -			    → 5 keystrokes